 If you are the landlord of a commercial premises, whether it’s an office, industrial, retail, residential, hotel, educational, hospital, care home, licensed outlet or even a prison, you have a legal duty to protect your staff and guests whilst they are on site.

 You should service any commercial gas appliance in accordance with the guidelines laid down by the manufacturer.
-On top of this, It is your legal obligation to have
+On top of this, It is your legal obligation to have an annual gas safety inspection carried out by a registered engineer.

 You also need to ensure that you retain copies of your gas safety certificates for a minimum of two years.